 Basis of Presentation.
 The accompanying unaudited, condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 The accompanying financial statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 All such adjustments are of a normal recurring nature.
-Operating results for the three month period ended April 30, 2007 are not necessarily indicative of the results that may be expected for the year ending January 31, 2008.
+Operating results for the three and six month periods ended July 31, 2007, are not necessarily indicative of the results that may be expected for the year ending January 31, 2008.
 The financial statements should be read in conjunction with the Company's (as defined below) audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K filed on March 29, 2007.

-The Company's balance sheet at January 31, 2007 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial presentation.
-Please see the Company's Form 10-K for the fiscal year ended January 31, 2007 for a complete presentation of the audited financial statements at that date, together with all required footnotes, and for a complete presentation and explanation of the components and presentations of the financial statements.
+The Company's balance sheet at January 31, 2007, has been derived from the audited financial statements at that date but does not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial presentation.
+Please see the Company's Form 10-K for the fiscal year ended January 31, 2007, for a complete presentation of the audited financial statements at that date, together with all required footnotes, and for a complete presentation and explanation of the components and presentations of the financial statements.

 Principles of Consolidation.
-The consolidated financial statements include the accounts of Conn's, Inc. and its subsidiaries, limited liability companies and limited partnerships, all of which are wholly-owned (the Company).
+The consolidated financial statements include the accounts of Conn's, Inc. and all of its wholly-owned subsidiaries (the Company).
 All material intercompany transactions and balances have been eliminated in consolidation.